Site Logo

 1. Manual mapping.
 Each service defines its own types and manually maps between them.
 Every schema change requires coordinated updates across services, and drift is inevitable.

 2. Generated types from a shared proto.
-Define the schema once in .proto files, generate language-specific types with protoc, and share the definitions across services.
+Define the schema once in .proto files, generate language-specific types, and share the definitions across services.

 // Defined once in the event.proto